ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/7-wrap/_index.md

 - Run the survey as user `wweb`.

-Check the results again from your code-server terminal.
+Check the results again from your **VS Code** terminal.
 Since we got a warning last time using `curl` via the `command` module, this time we will use the dedicated `uri` module.
 As arguments it needs the actual URL and a flag to output the body in the results.

 ```bash
 [student{{< param "student" >}}ansible ~]$ ansible web -m uri -a "url=http://{{ ansible_host }} return_content=yes"